 Ultimately, there is no way to know just how long we'll be cooped up this way.
 But we can try to use this time of relative quiet to deepen our knowledge of the injustices in our world — injustices that, even during a global pandemic, will not lessen or fade of their own accord.

 CMN created brief one page information sheets that shares Catholic Teaching and state-specific information on the death penalty.
-These are designed to educate Catholics, serve as bulletin inserts, handouts or for those attending diocesan or parish advocacy days in your state.
+These are designed to educate Catholics, serve as bulletin inserts, handouts, or for those attending diocesan or parish advocacy days.